 This Nintendo 64 controller can also be used as a Nintendo Switch Pro Controller for software titles other than Nintendo 64 games, but some software titles may not be compatible due to the Nintendo 64 controller's different button layout.

-We'll be updating this article with more information as it surfaces.
 Got any questions about the wireless Nintendo 64 controllers for Switch?
 Share them below and we'll do our best to answer them!